 The decision to join a gang is a decision to accept violence.
-When a gang member agrees to be “jumped in” they have to endure a beating for thirteen seconds by multiple members of the gang.
+When a gang member agrees to be ‘jumped in,’ multiple members beat them for thirteen seconds.
 To learn why the beating lasts for thirteen seconds see the blog La Eme.
 When the gang decides to punish a member it is typically with a beating, additional discipline results in more severe violence such as stabbing or even murder.

-Gangs are violent enterprises, these are interconnected forces that destabilize communities.
-Gangs are structured groups engaged in criminal activities like drug trafficking, robbery, assault, and murder.
-Violence is the currency used to maintain status, control territory, and enforce loyalty.
+Gangs operate as violent enterprises—interconnected forces that destabilize communities.
+At their core, they structure themselves as groups engaged in criminal activities such as drug trafficking, robbery, assault, and murder.
+They use violence as currency to maintain status, control territory, and enforce loyalty.
 Beyond financial costs, gangs and violence inflict emotional trauma, loss of life, and shattered community trust.

 So if you want to understand how gangs are violent, you have to look at the gang members’ criminal records.